 the potential for conservation management to increase the resilience and adaptation of migratory species populations to climate change; and

-the impacts of anthropogenic climate change adaptation and mitigation on migratory species.
+the impacts of anthropogenic climate change adaptation and mitigation on migratory species;

+the potential role of conserving migratory species in maintaining and enhancing the functionality of ecosystems important for mitigating and adapting to climate change.

 Disseminate the outcomes of such reviews through the CMS website and other appropriate channels, where possible translating the results of those reviews into different languages.